nansphilip/Splitergoll/readme.md

 # Splitergoll keyboard

-Minimalist dongle version of the Splitergoll keyboard.
+Dongle version of the Splitergoll keyboard.